balakreshnan/synapseAnalytics/sparketl.md

 ```
 %%sql
+select  year(cast(tpepPickupDateTime  as timestamp)) as tsYear,
-select  day(cast(ts  as tpepPickupDateTime)) as tsDay,
+        day(cast(tpepPickupDateTime  as timestamp)) as tsDay,
-        hour(cast(ts  as tpepPickupDateTime)) as tsHour,
+        hour(cast(tpepPickupDateTime  as timestamp)) as tsHour,
         avg(totalAmount) as avgTotal, avg(fareAmount) as avgFare
 from nycyellow
-group by  tsDay, tsHour
+group by  tsYear,tsDay, tsHour
-order by  tsDay, tsHour
+order by  tsYear,tsDay, tsHour
 ```

 More to come.